Euthanasia and Assisted Suicide

-When we say "assisted suicide," we are referring to situations in which a patient requests aid in dying, and a physician prescribes lethal medication for the patient to take on their own.
+The term “assisted suicide” refers to situations in which patients explicitly ask for assistance in dying, and a physician responds by prescribing lethal medications intended for the patient to administer on their own.

-Some proponents of euthanasia and assisted suicide may use "medical aid in dying" as a euphemism for either.
+Proponents of euthanasia and assisted suicide sometimes use the term “medical aid in dying” (MAiD) as a euphemism for either of these practices.

 Why do people seek assisted suicide?